ashrafshaik09/KL-ERP-CAPTCHA/README.md

 - `manifest.json`: Defines the extension's metadata, permissions, and scripts to be loaded.
 - `icon.png`: The icon for the extension.

-## Dependencies

-- [Tesseract.js](https://github.com/naptha/tesseract.js): A JavaScript library for OCR.

-## License

-This project is licensed under the MIT License.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes or improvements.

 ## Contact

-For any questions or support, please contact the project maintainer.
+For any questions or support or improvements, lets connect to discuss.